sobhandev2003/Foodiez/README.md

 Monitor incoming orders Update delivery status for pending orders Receive feedback and ratings from buyers

 ### Buyer
 Buyers can explore a variety of food options from registered restaurants and conveniently place orders.
 Key features for buyers include:

-Adding food items to their cart Selecting preferred payment methods Utilizing automatic address detection for delivery Cancelling orders when necessary Providing feedback and ratings for delivered orders
+- Adding food items to their cart.
+-  Selecting preferred payment methods.
+-   Utilizing automatic address detection for delivery.
+-    Cancelling orders.
+-     Give feedback and ratings after delivered orders.

 ## Features